LanKuDot/game_modules/CircularScrollingList/README.md

 ## Features

-* Use finite list boxes to display infinite list items
+* Use finite list boxes to display infinite contents
 * 2 list types: Circular or Linear mode
 * 3 Control modes: Drag, Function, or Mouse wheel
 * Support both vertical and horizontal scrolling
 * Support all three render modes of the canvas plane
 * Custom layout and movement
 * Custom displaying content
-* Select the item from the script
+* Select the content from the script
-* Support dynamic list items
+* Support dynamic list contents
-* Image sorting - The centered list item is in the front of others
+* Image sorting - The centered list item is in the front of the others
 * Callback events
 * Support Unity 5+ (Tested in Unity 5.6.7f1)